-Millard Fuller and his wife, Linda founded Habitat in 1976.
+Millard and Linda Fuller founded Habitat in 1976.

 Through volunteer labor and donations of money and materials, Habitat builds and rehabilitates simple, decent houses alongside homeowner partner families.
 In addition to a down payment and monthly mortgage payments, homeowners invest hundreds of hours of their own labor into building their Habitat house and the houses of other Habitat families.
 The Habitat houses are sold to partner families at no profit and financed with affordable loans.
 Another affordability feature of a Habitat house is that they are built using volunteer labor.
 The homeowners’ monthly mortgage payments are used to build more Habitat houses.

 Habitat affiliates are community-level Habitat for Humanity offices that are in partnership with Habitat for Humanity International.

 We ask legislators and housing regulators to increase support for affordable home ownership and eliminate poverty housing.
 We monitor public policies related to housing, community and international development.
 We accept government funds as long as they have no conditions that would violate Habitat’s principles or limit its ability to proclaim its Christian identity.

 No, each homeowner has to pay for their home.
 Their homes are made affordable through volunteer labor and a no- or low-interest loan.